Who missed last month’s brain-teaser? Here it is again with the answer to follow:

 What?
 OMG!
 Who could possibly live in a place like that?

 Did you say Dr. B????
-In that case, what could be better than Jaipur?!
+In that case, who couldn’t live in Jaipur?!

-Can we do our case for April, by any chance?
+Mom, can we possibly do our case for April?
 I suggest that you do Mati’s sprained knee.
-(By the way, Mati Fuller actually came to see you????)
+(By the way, Mati Fuller actually came to see you????? )